sxhan/sxhan-udacity-fsnd-project-4/README.md

-# Udaciy Full Stack Web Developer Nanodegree Project 4: Tournament Results
+# Udacity Full Stack Web Developer Nanodegree Project 4: Tournament Results
 ==========================================================================
 This project consists of a vagrant VM, a PostgreSQL migration file, and a corresponding python module to enable tracking of players and matches in a